robjhyndman/Rcademy/README.md

   mutate(cr_cites = citations(doi)) %>%
   select(title, year, cites, cr_cites) %>%
   arrange(desc(cites))
-#> # A tibble: 293 x 4
+#> # A tibble: 309 x 4
 #>    title                                                     year cites cr_cites
 #>    <chr>                                                    <dbl> <dbl>    <dbl>
 #>  1 Forecasting methods and applications                      1998  5680       NA
-#>  2 Another look at measures of forecast accuracy             2006  2916     1357
+#>  2 Another look at measures of forecast accuracy             2006  2916     1456
-#>  3 Automatic time series forecasting: the forecast package…  2007  1931       NA
+#>  3 Automatic time series forecasting: The forecast package…  2008  1931       NA
 #>  4 Forecasting: principles and practice                      2018  1784       NA
 #>  5 Forecasting with exponential smoothing: the state space…  2008   984       NA
-#>  6 Detecting trend and seasonal changes in satellite image…  2010   925      594
+#>  6 Detecting trend and seasonal changes in satellite image…  2010   925      645
-#>  7 25 years of time series forecasting                       2006   895      576
+#>  7 25 years of time series forecasting                       2006   895      596
-#>  8 Sample Quantiles in Statistical Packages                  1996   842       95
+#>  8 Sample Quantiles in Statistical Packages                  1996   842      100
-#>  9 A state space framework for automatic forecasting using…  2002   746      331
+#>  9 A state space framework for automatic forecasting using…  2002   746      348
 #> 10 forecast: Forecasting functions for time series and lin…  2018   653       NA
-#> # … with 283 more rows
+#> # … with 299 more rows
 ```

 Altmetrics can also be useful.
 For this, you will need the list of your